Yuzizhou999/DFJSPT_code/README.md

 - `M<machine_count>` refers to the number of machines.
 - `T<transbot_count>` refers to the number of transbots.

+To reproduce the results from the paper, assuming your computer has sufficient processing power, make the following configuration adjustments:

+Set `num_workers=50` in the script to utilize more CPUs for parallel data sampling.
+Set `stop_iters=1000` in the dfjspt_params.py file to increase the number of training iterations to 1000.

 ### Testing a Model
 To test a trained model:
 ```bash